psycho9773/LockoutsManyAltsHandleIT/README.md

 ## 🚀 Getting Started

-1. Download the .zip file
+1. Download the .zip file and extract
 2. Place the addon folder in `_retail_/Interface/AddOns/`
 3. Launch WoW and enable the addon in the AddOns menu
-4. Use the mini map button to open or slash command /lmahi
+4. Use the mini map button or slash command /lmahi to open

 ## 📦 Installation